 - Texas Private School Accreditation Commission

-- A public school regulated by a school system and state department of education
+- Distance Education Training Council, or from a public school regulated by a school system and state department of education.

 Submit official college transcripts from all previously attended colleges to the Admissions Office.
 Click here for a transcript request form.

-Take the ASSET (paper and pencil, timed) or COMPASS (computerized, untimed) placement test, or submit satisfactory SAT or ACT scores.
+Take the Accuplacer placement test, or submit satisfactory SAT or ACT scores.
 Placement results are valid for a period of 60 months.
 Official transcripts from a regionally accredited postsecondary institution documenting successful completion (a grade of C or better) in equivalent, program-level English and math courses may be submitted in lieu of taking the placement test.
 Reasonable accommodations are made during testing for those who need them—please notify the Special Needs Specialist to schedule a test date.